 The itinerary for this trip was focused around spending time with people and doing things we wouldn’t likely do in London with our husbands.
 Most of us had been to the city before so we weren’t trying to pack in all the major tourist sites.

 The highlight of the trip for me (besides talking to non-toddlers all day) was, hands down, high tea at Sketch.
-It was the perfect thing to do on a girls trip to London, in part, because Ben would not have enjoyed it nearly as much as the girls who I went with.
-We ate delicious bite sized food in an opulent pink room, stead on pink velour chairs, served by a man in a pink suit.
+It was the perfect thing to do on a girls trip to London, in part, because Ben would not have enjoyed it nearly as much as the girls who I went with did.
+We ate delicious bite sized food in an opulent pink room, seated on pink velour chairs, served by a man in a pink suit.
 I sampled a handful of their herbal teas and they were all quite good…but nothing beats the truffle grilled cheese tea sandwich.
-It might have been the best thing I ate the weekend.
+It might have been the best thing I ate the entire weekend.

 I’ve included our itinerary and my packing list below (along with a few things I wish I’d had with me).

 A day in London with baby Lincoln & Ben in 2016

 Christmastime in London with Ben in 2018

 Last year’s girls trip to Paris in 2018